-Aubrie Girou is an Associate at the firm and a member of our Wills, Estates + Trusts Practice Group and our Family Law Practice Group.
+Aubrie Girou is an Associate at the firm and a member of our Wills, Estates + Trusts Practice Group.

-Aubrie also assists clients navigating times of change such as cohabitation, separation and divorce.
+Aubrie has also assisted clients navigating times of change such as cohabitation, separation and divorce.
 She has experience dealing with wealth preservation through marriage agreements and estate planning.

 At Alexander Holburn, Aubrie is a member of the Women’s Forum, a group dedicated to promoting business development and networking opportunities among our female lawyers, support staff and clients.